Jonny Phillips [guitar, composer]

 Adriano Adewale Itauna [percussion]

-Migration is Oriole's second album, a sensory banquet of soaring melodies, colourful South American folklore, lively dances and emotional ballads of longing.
+"Migration", Oriole's second album, is a sensory banquet of soaring melodies, colourful South American folklore, lively dances and emotional ballads of longing.
 Music that creates a rich, emotionally disquieting world that is at once familiar and dreamlike.
 A world of freedom, of movement, of dusty roads and traveling musicians in shaded market squares whose journey will never end.
-These are songs of magical realism mingling elements of fantasy, myth, desire and wanderlust in renderings that blur traditional distinctions between what is serious or trivial, melancholic or joyous.

 Oriole's composer and guitarist Jonny Phillips has travelled widely, blending the musical, folkloric and dance traditions of North Brazil, West Africa, Southern Europe and beyond.
 These influences have been as important as the folkloric music of his own region and the church music of his composer parents.
 Here both the migrations of the composer and the band members have resulted in the creation of new musical hybrids, the physical and artistic travels being inseparable.

 With financial help from The Jerwood Foundation, The Arts Council of England and The PRS Foundation Oriole toured the UK with Brazilian Saxophonist Teco Cardoso under the name "Oriole Brazil".

 Oriole have recorded a new album entitled "Every New Day" which will be released in early 2012.